Emivvvvv/Emivvvvv/README.md

 ### Hi y'all 👋

 My name is Emirhan.
-I love Rust as you might noticed 🦀.
+I love using Rust as you might noticed 🦀.

-I’m currently in the third grade of my bachelor's.
+I’m currently a senior Computer Engineering student at Yeditepe University.

 ![My Image](achievement1.png)